 Here are some tips for finding a Los Angeles home rental in this competitive market:

 - If you are looking for a rental under $3,000 use apartments.com.
 That site is part of a syndication that will show all of the homes listed by Realtors® plus those listed privately.
 Or drive around and watch for “For Lease” signs.
 You will get the most choice this way.
 Beware of scams, especially on sites like Craigslist.
 If it sounds too good to be true then you can be sure it is.

 - Get all your ducks in a row.
 In order to make an offer on a rental you will need all or some of the following:

-- Run a full credit report on all three bureaus (freecreditreport.com, creditreport.com and annualcreditreport.com are good ones to use.
+- Run a full credit report on all three bureaus (freecreditreport.com and annualcreditreport.com are good ones to use.
 You are also entitled to one free credit report a year.

 - If your credit is not good then you may need to find a guarantor or cosigner for the lease.
 The other option, if you can afford it, is to offer to pay several months rent up front.